logzly. Stitch & Spin

 1. Continue cable rows for another 12 rows (total 24 cable rows now).

-2. Begin armhole shaping: On the next row, bind off 4 stitches at each side (total 8 stitches).
-This creates a gentle curve for the armhole.
+2. Begin armhole shaping: on the next row bind off 4 stitches at each side (8 stitches total).

-3. Knit 2 rows in stockinette, then bind off another 2 stitches at each side.
+3. Knit two rows in stockinette, then bind off another 2 stitches at each side.

-4. Return to cable pattern for the remaining rows, keeping the armhole openings open.
+4. Return to the cable pattern for the remaining rows, keeping the armhole openings open.

-Checklist: Armhole shaping started, total of 28 cable rows done.
+Checklist: Armhole shaping begun, 28 cable rows done.

 Day 4 – Finish Body, Start Sleeves

-1. Complete body: Knit until the body measures the desired length from the shoulder to the waist (usually 16‑18 inches for a women’s size).
+1. Knit until the body measures the desired length from shoulder to waist (usually 16‑18 inches for a women’s size).
 End with a 2‑inch rib (2 K, 2 P) at the bottom edge.

-2. Cast on sleeves: Using the same yarn and US 8 needles, cast on 70 stitches for each sleeve.
-Work a 2 K, 2 P rib for 1 inch.
+2. Cast on sleeves: using the same yarn and US 8 needles, cast on 70 stitches for each sleeve.
+Work a 1‑inch 2 K, 2 P rib.

-3. Set up cable repeats on the sleeve using the same K2, P2, C6R6L, K2, P2 pattern, but only every other row (to keep the sleeve a bit lighter).
+3. Set up the cable repeats on the sleeve using the same K2, P2, C6R6L, K2, P2 pattern, but work it every other row to keep the sleeve a bit lighter.

-Checklist: Body fully finished, sleeves cast on and ribbed.
+Checklist: Body finished, sleeves cast on and ribbed.

 Day 5 – Sleeve Cable Work

-1. Knit 4 rows in stockinette to give the cable a clean start.
+1. Knit four rows in stockinette for a clean cable start.

-2. Cable rows: Work the cable repeat for 10 rows, then knit 2 rows plain.
-Repeat until the sleeve measures 14‑15 inches from the cuff (or desired length).
+2. Work the cable repeat for 10 rows, then knit two plain rows.
+Repeat until the sleeve measures 14‑15 inches from the cuff (or your preferred length).

-3. Add a thumbhole (optional): Bind off 6 stitches in the middle of the cuff, work a few rows, then pick up the 6 stitches later when you finish the sleeve.
+3. (Optional) Add a thumbhole: bind off 6 stitches in the middle of the cuff, work a few rows, then later pick up those 6 stitches when you finish the sleeve.

 Day 6 – Join Pieces and Finish Neckline

-1. Seam the shoulders: Using a tapestry needle, sew the front and back together at the shoulder edges.
-A simple mattress stitch gives a neat, invisible seam.
+1. Seam the shoulders using a tapestry needle and mattress stitch for a neat, invisible join.

-2. Pick up stitches around the neckline (about 180 stitches) and work a 1‑inch rib (1 K, 1 P) for a clean finish.
+2. Pick up stitches around the neckline (about 180 stitches) and work a 1‑inch 1 K, 1 P rib.

 3. Bind off loosely to keep the edge stretchy.